Amzani/apidesk-sdk-test-def/docs/models/components/listcontactsresponsegender.md

 # ListContactsResponseGender

-The gender of the contact, typically represented as 'male', 'female', or other gender identities.
-This information can be used for personalized communication and analytics.
+The gender of the contact, which can be used for demographic analysis or personalized communication.
+This field may include values like 'male', 'female', or other gender identities as applicable.

 ## Example Usage